-New standards and improvements those are mandatory for annual periods beginning on or after 1 January 2017 or later periods that are applicable for the Group's activity and approved for adoption in the Russian Federation (unless stated otherwise) and which the Group has not early adopted, are as follows:
+New standards and improvements mandatory for annual periods beginning on or after 1 January 2018 or later periods that are applicable for the Group's activity and approved for adoption in the Russian Federation (unless stated otherwise) and which the Group has not early adopted, are as follows:

-IFRS 9 "Financial Instruments: Classification and Measurement" (amended in July 2014 and effective for annual periods beginning on or after 1 January 2018).
+IFRS 9 "Financial Instruments" (amended in July 2014 and effective for annual periods beginning on or after 1 January 2018).
 Key features of the new standard are:

 - Financial assets are required to be classified into three measurement categories: those to be measured subsequently at amortised cost, those to be measured subsequently at fair value through other comprehensive income (FVOCI) and those to be measured subsequently at fair value through profit or loss (FVPL). - Classification for debt instruments is driven by the entity's business model for managing the financial assets and whether the contractual cash flows represent solely payments of principal and interest (SPPI).
 If a debt instrument is held to collect, it may be carried at amortised cost if it also meets the SPPI requirement.
 Debt instruments that meet the SPPI requirement that are held in a portfolio where an entity both holds to collect assets' cash flows and sells assets may be classified as FVOCI.
 Financial assets that do not contain cash flows that are SPPI must be measured at FVPL (for example, derivatives).
 Embedded derivatives are no longer separated from financial assets but will be included in assessing the SPPI condition. - Investments in equity instruments are always measured at fair value.
 However, management can make an irrevocable election to present changes in fair value in other comprehensive income, provided the instrument is not held for trading.
-If the equity instrument is held for trading, changes in fair value are presented in profit or loss. - Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward unchanged to IFRS 9.
-The key change is that an entity will be required to present the effects of changes in own credit risk of financial liabilities designated at fair value through profit or loss in other comprehensive income. - IFRS 9 introduces a new model for the recognition of impairment losses the expected credit losses (ECL) model.
-There is a 'three stage' approach which is based on the change in credit quality of financial assets since initial recognition.
-In practice, the new rules mean that entities will have to record an immediate loss equal to the 12-month ECL on initial recognition of financial assets that are not credit impaired (or lifetime ECL for trade receivables).
-Where there has been a significant increase in credit risk, impairment is measured using lifetime ECL rather than 12-month ECL.
-The model includes operational simplifications for lease and trade receivables. - Hedge accounting requirements were amended to align accounting more closely with risk management.
-The standard provides entities with an accounting policy choice between applying the hedge accounting requirements of IFRS 9 and continuing to apply IAS 39 to all hedges because the standard currently does not address accounting for macro hedging.
+If the equity instrument is held for trading, changes in fair value are presented in profit or loss.